samuel-h-tinker/vla-learning-curve-analysis/README.md

-# vla-learning-curve-analysis
+# VLA Learning Curve Analysis
-Measuring how many training examples a Vision-Action-Language model needs to reliably execute physical lab tasks.
+Measuring how many training examples a Vision-Language-Action model needs to reliably execute physical lab tasks.
 Built for AIRA: a robotics startup automating wet lab workflows at University of Washington and Stanford.

-# VLA Learning Curve Analysis

 **How many training examples does a Vision-Language-Action model need to reliably execute a physical lab task?**